 "A lot of the anxiety right now is we just don't know," says Jacqueline Muna Musiitwa.
-A lawyer and managing partner at the business-focused Hoja Law Group, she's based in Nigeria.
+A lawyer and managing partner at the business-focused Hoja Law Group, she's based in Kenya.
 "If it comes to a point where people feel their taxes are being increased [to provide aid to] others across the world, I think there might be a negative effect on policy."

 The Brexit vote could have an impact beyond aid as well.
 The idea of seceding from the EU could be an inspiration to countries in Africa, says Musiitwa.
 There are a number of regional blocs in Africa, like the East African Community and the Economic Community of Central African States.
 "The precedent that Brexit has set is not good, especially if powerful countries view [secession] as an option," she says.
 "The reason regional blocs work is there are a few strong countries that help hold up the rest."
 An exit by key players, she fears, would wipe out the benefits for smaller countries when it comes to negotiating trade terms, for example, or collaborating on health issues.